 Any worthwhile defence team has to, from the outset, make sure that they gain access to all possible materials that the prosecution may hold.
 It is not enough to assume everything has been passed to the defence.
 A defendant’s solicitor must make sure he or she is able to see everything the prosecution possesses, regardless of whether the prosecution intends to use it in evidence.
 By taking such an approach, the defence can then be sure that they are able to examine possible grounds for an abuse of process application.
 But the defence is also ensuring it has the greatest possible scope for using all relevant available materials to compile the strongest case for the client.

-Such an application is only as strong as the evidence that supports it and the ability of the defence solicitor to recognise the opportunity it presents for success.
-The SFO’s current troubles may be of their own making but it takes a fully aware defence team to identify and act upon the potential that any case offers for a successful abuse of process application.
+An abuse of process application is only as strong as the evidence that supports it and the ability of the defence solicitor to recognise the opportunity it presents for success.
+It takes a fully aware defence team to identify and act upon the potential that any case offers for a successful abuse of process application.